 MPC member Bean echoed this sentiment in saying that the BOE isn’t planning on selling gilts unless the U.K. economy is on a sustained path to recovery.
 Bear in mind that most policymakers have assessed the economic recovery as “strong, but not sustained” so far.

-3. Downside risks from euro zone and emerging markets
+3. Downside risks from the eurozone and emerging markets

 4. Domestic demand is also weak.

 Do you agree that a BOE interest rate hike isn’t bound to happen anytime soon?
-Let us know what you think by voting through the poll below or sharing your insights in the comment box!
+Let us know what you think by sharing your insights in the comment box!